coolstackdeveloper/onecatalog/README.md

 #### Merge Acquirer and Acquiree product catalog into one super catalog using `consolidate`

- `dotnet run --project OneCatalog.ConsoleApp --datasetLocation "./Datasets/input" --resultFileName "result_output.csv" --command consolidate`
+ `dotnet run --project OneCatalog.ConsoleApp --datasetLocation "./Datasets/input" --command consolidate --resultFileName "result_output.csv"`

 #### Add a new product to Acquirer catalog using `addProduct`